supermarsx/cdp-auth/readme.md

 - Sometimes enter key on typed forms causes cdp error after login, workaround just by pressing the "back" button

 ## Possible bug fixes

-- Manual debug port/single instance, Create a passthrough for cef client and cdp-auth that randomizes port
 - Handling commas, Wrap parameters in quotes or something maybe
 - Passing clear passwords on shell execute, encrypt them with AES and store a key internally somewhere maybe or temp file?